DataKinds/tree-rewriter/README.md

 (give me a depth (-1 +1) tree of ((wow wow) (wow wow))) ==> ROSIN THEN ULTIMATELY SAYS: ((wow wow) (wow wow))
 ```

+In this way, Rosin is able to force something that resembles eager evaluation using these eager variables.
+Do note there is a performance cost here: a subsearch of the input trees is performed to ensure no rule matches the tree.

 ---